nevoland/statry/README.md

 #### A minimal drag-and-drop

 The simplest definition is just states and their event handlers.
-Each handler returns the next state (or `void` to stay put):
+Each handler returns the next state:

 ```ts
 const DEFINITION = {